-EXPLANATION OF THE SUN-SPHERE DE-C(RIBED BY THE SEERESS.
+EXPLANATION OF THE SUN-SPHERE DE-CCRIBED BY THE SEERESS.

-This sphere was unfolded during the ast magnetic year, from Christmas 1826 to Christmas 1827. when, according to the Secress, it melted away, and gave place to a new one; whilst all that had been permanently good in its experiences was woven into the life-sphere.
+This sphere was unfolded during the ast magnetic year, from Christmas 1926 to Christmas 1827, when, according to the Secress, it melted away, and gave place to a new one; whilst all that had been permanently good in its experiences was woven into the life-sphere.

 The difference between common and magnetic vigilance, is the same as between the intellectual and the spiritually intuitive life.
 In the former, a man has laid claim to an outward existence, and prosecutes all sorts of intercourse with nature and mankind; in the latter, having abdicated this objectivity, he strains down into the deeps of spiritual life alone.
 In the one, the spiritual faculty is dispersed (like the radiance of the sun) over the external world; in the other, it is concentrated into a focus, which illumines all the sphere of existence.
-In the first, the varied products of the mind can be summoned before the consciousness, at will; in the second, the productiveness of the mind is in abeyance, and we are allowed this issues the radiance towards the cenucts.
+In the first, the varied products of the mind can be summoned before the consciousness, at will; in the second, the productiveness of the mind is in abeyance, and we are allowed a glance into that mystery of numbers, tre.
+From this, developed by the magwith which the spirit eliminates its prod-